solana-foundation/developer-content/content/guides/token-extensions/getting-started.md

 Token extensions are the next generation of the Solana Program Library standard.
 Token extensions introduce a new set of ways to extend the normal token functionality.
-The original Token program brought the basic capabilities of transfer, freeze, and minting tokens.
-Token extensions include the same feature, but come with additional features such as confidential transfers, custom transfer logic, extended metadata, and much more.
+The original Token program brought the basic capabilities of minting, transferring and freezing tokens.
+The Token Extensions program includes the same features, but come with additional features such as confidential transfers, custom transfer logic, extended metadata, and much more.

-The Token Extensions program can be found with the programID `TokenzQdBNbLqP5VEhdkAS6EPFLC1PHnBqCXEpPxuEb` and is a superset of the original functionality provided by the [Token Program](https://spl.solana.com/token).
+The [Token Extensions program](https://spl.solana.com/token-2022) has the programID `TokenzQdBNbLqP5VEhdkAS6EPFLC1PHnBqCXEpPxuEb` and is a superset of the original functionality provided by the [Token Program](https://spl.solana.com/token) at `TokenkegQfeZyiNwAJbNbGKPFXCWuBvf9Ss623VQ5DA`.

 ## How do I create a token with token extensions?